Spicy red lentil and pineapple soup will energize you with creamy lentils, sweet-sour pineapple, and an Indian-inspired spice blend.

-- ½ teaspoon of salt (optional if your vegetable broth contains salt)
+- ½ teaspoon salt - optional if your vegetable broth contains salt

 - 1 ½ cups vegetable broth

-In a medium soup pot, add the lentils, vegetable broth, turmeric, and salt.
+- In a medium soup pot, add the lentils, vegetable broth, turmeric, and salt.
 Bring the contents of the pot to a boil, then lower the heat to simmer.
-Cook the lentils uncovered until the lentils are tender and most of the liquid is absorbed (about 15-20 minutes).
+Cook, uncovered until the lentils are tender (15-20 minutes).

-Cut the pineapple into bite-sized chunks (refer to the guide in the notes).
-Add half the pineapple chunks to a blender or food processor along with the diced tomatoes.
+- Cut the pineapple into bite-sized chunks.
+Add half the pineapple and tomatoes to a blender or food processor.
 Blend until smooth.

-Once the lentils are done, add the spice tempering, the pineapple-tomato tempering, and 1 ½ cups of vegetable broth.
+- Once the lentils are done, add the blended spices, the pineapple-tomato mixture, and 1 ½ cups of vegetable broth.
 Stir the soup and allow it to simmer on low for a few minutes until it thickens up.

-Taste the soup and add lime juice if it's too sweet.
-Stir in chopped cilantro or use it as a garnish.
+- Taste the soup and add lime juice if it's too sweet.

 - See my guide in the post for substituting ground for whole spices.
 Don't toast the ground spices.
 Add them to the tempering when you grind it.

 - Substitute canned pineapple packed in water or juice for fresh pineapple.
-A medium fresh pineapple will yield about 6-8 cups which is about 2 regular cans of diced pineapple.
+A medium fresh pineapple will yield about 6-8 cups, about 2 regular cans of diced pineapple.
 Add the liquid and ⅓ of the canned pineapple chunks to the tomatoes for the puree.
 Use the rest of the pineapple for the soup at the end of cooking.

 - Store pineapple soup in an airtight container for 5 days or freeze for 3 months.